hamda285/B-Review/README.md

 ## 2. User Management
 **User Registration/Login**: Allow users to create accounts and log in.
-**User Profiles**: Maintain user information and preferences.

 ## 3. Search and Filter
 **Search Functionality**: Search for businesses by name.
-**Filter Options**: Filter businesses based on various criteria (e.g., by genre, author, or rating). ---dib an ufiirinaa

 ## 4. Business Details View
 **Detailed View:** A dedicated page for each business displaying detailed information, including a summary, cover image, and reviews and detail.